(Tokyo, Hakone, Kyoto)

 Meet your driver for an airport transfer with a private vehicle.

 The Ghibli Museum is the animation and art museum of Miyazaki Hayao's Studio Ghibli, one of Japan's most famous animation studios.
-They have produced many feature films with worldwide distribution such as My Neighbour Totoro, Princess Mononoke, Spirited Away, and Ponyo on the Cliff by the Sea.
+They have produced many feature length films with worldwide distribution such as My Neighbor Totoro, Princess Mononoke, Spirited Away and Ponyo on the Cliff by the Sea.
 Located in Mitaka, just outside of central Tokyo, the museum is a must-see for fans of the films.
+The museum itself is whimsically designed in the distinct style of the studio's films, and many of their famous characters are there, including a life-sized robot from Castle in the Sky on the rooftop garden.
 The first floor of the museum exhibits the history and techniques of animation and has as a small theater which shows short movies by Studio Ghibli that are exclusive to the museum and are rotated monthly.
 The second floor houses special temporary exhibitions.
-In the afternoon visit nearby Kichijoji.
-Constantly ranking at the top of areas where Tokyoites would like to live, Kichijoji once enjoyed a reputation as an artists' colony, and today it is filled with little boutiques, covered shopping arcades selling anything, vintage shops, and cafés.
-Kichijoji seems to attract everyone, from upscale shoppers, hip-hop dancers practicing in the train station to musicians playing live in Inokashira Park.
-After a stroll in the park and in the small alleys of this well-loved area, sit down at a café for a cup of tea or coffee and a slice of cake.
-Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Kyoto’s efficient local transit system.
+The museum further has a café, children's play area, a rooftop garden and a gift shop.
+In the afternoon visit nearby Nakano, which has now surpassed Akihabara as the mecca for the anime and manga otaku (fans).
+Visit Nakano Broadway, a shopping complex overflowing with new and used comics and memorabilia from all ages and categories of Japanese pop culture, and end your day with a visit to a maid café, where the waitresses dress up and act like maids.
+You will also have the opportunity to take a souvenir photo with one of the maids.
+Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Tokyo’s efficient local transit system.

 Take a half day tour of this fascinating city with a local guide, making use of Tokyo’s comprehensive and user friendly public transport system.
 The day begins with a visit to the Imperial Palace, home of Japan’s Imperial Family.
 Next is Asakusa, Tokyo’s old town where you can soak in the atmosphere of the Tokyo of old.
 Visit Sensoji, Tokyo’s oldest temple and wander down Nakamise, a shopping street that has been providing temple visitors with a variety of traditional, local snacks and tourist souvenirs for centuries.
 Take the subway across town to Meiji Shrine, a shrine dedicated to the deified spirit of Emperor Meiji and a popular place for traditional Japanese weddings.
 If time permits, you can take a walk down Omotesando shopping street, a broad tree lined avenue home to the flagship stores of the world’s top fashion brands.
 Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Tokyo’s efficient local transit system.

 Explore the Fuji/Hakone National Park, located only 90 minutes from Tokyo, by private car with guide.
 Ride the world’s second longest cable car up Mt Owakudani, passing over sulfurous fumes, hot springs and hot rivers in this volcanic area, where you can eat an egg hard boiled in the sulfuric hot springs which make Hakone famous.
+If you do, it will add seven years to your life!
 A majestic replica pirate ship will sweep you across the Lake Ashinoko, a lake formed by a volcanic eruption 3000 years ago, and the Hakone Tozan ‘switchback train’ zig zags though the mountains, giving amazing views of the surrounding valleys.
 Hakone used to be an important checkpoint to control traffic along the Tokaido highway which linked Tokyo with Kyoto during the feudal Edo Period.
 You can visit the Hakone Checkpoint to see the gates, fence, housing for officers and foot soldiers, a prison chamber and a lookout tower.
 Last stop of the day is the Hakone Open Air Museum, which successfully attempts to create a harmonic balance of nature and art by exhibiting various sculptures on its spacious grounds in combination with beautiful views of the surrounding valley and mountains.
-Throughout the day you will have the chance to get a glimpse of Mt Fuji.
+Besides the sculptures, the Hakone Open Air Museum features various indoor galleries, including a sizable Picasso Collection, consisting of paintings, prints, sculptures and ceramic creations.
+You can also relax your tired feet with soak in the hot spring foot bath!
+Throughout the day you will have the chance to get a glimpse of Mt Fuji, however please keep in mind that she is a notoriously shy mountain and it needs to be a clear day.

 Meet your driver for a train station transfer with a private vehicle.